28 Proven Ways to Get a Work Promotion Without Asking

 Get A Mentor

-Get A Mentor Tip: Simply by asking someone to be your mentor, you will have paid them a huge compliment, and you will go up in their estimations.
-Seeking a mentor is a sign of ambition, not of weakness.
+Get A Mentor Tip: Asking someone to be your mentor is a huge compliment, and you will go up in their estimations.
+Seeking a mentor is a sign of ambition, not weakness.

 Section 4: Promotion to Team Leader or Manager Tips